 Where is Rachel Lee Now?

-Although Rachel Lee was indicted on three counts of first-degree burglary for the homes of Paris, Lindsay, and Audrina, she ended up pleading no contest to a single count related to the latter in 2011.
-She was thus given the sentence of four years in a state correctional facility (the harshest amongst the crew) but was actually set free on probation following a mere 16 months of time served.
+Although Rachel Lee was indicted on only three counts of first-degree burglary for breaking into the homes of Paris, Lindsay, and Audrina, she ended up pleading no contest to a single count related to the latter in 2011.
+She was thus given a sentence of four years in a state correctional facility (the harshest amongst the entire crew) but was actually set free on probation following a mere 16 months of time served.
 That’s when, in March 2013, she decided to turn over a new leaf for good by actively attending therapy, getting completely sober, and growing closer to family, per FOX411’s Pop-Tarts column.

-“As a teen, I was chasing love in all the wrong places, and by the time I realized, it was too late and I was in prison,” Rachel told US Weekly in a candid, exclusive interview in 2018.
+“As a teen, I was chasing love in all the wrong places, and by the time I realized, it was too late and I was in prison,” Rachel told US Weekly in a rare, exclusive interview in 2018.
 “I truly feel prison was a blessing in disguise — the best thing that ever happened to me.
 It made me realize you can only trust yourself at the end of the day.”
 The former ring leader further conceded she has been eager to put this matter behind her ever since it came to a close, yet she can (and does) openly acknowledge her many grave mistakes.

 Read More: Where is Alexis Neiers Now?